ucbrise/clipper/clipper_admin/docs/index.rst

 captured by the function will be pickled using `Cloudpickle <https://github.com/cloudpipe/cloudpickle>`_, so any state captured by the function must be able to be pickled.
 Most Python libraries that use C extensions create objects that cannot be pickled.
-This includes many common machine-learning frameworks including PySpark, TensorFlow, PyTorch, and Caffe.
+This includes many common machine-learning frameworks such as PySpark, TensorFlow, PyTorch, and Caffe.
 You will have to create your own Docker containers and call the native serialization libraries of these frameworks in order to deploy them.

 The base Docker image we use to deploy these functions has already installed several common Python dependencies